-How to do it: If you’re serious about a marketing promotion, you should already be doing the job you want.
+How to do it: If you’re serious about a marketing promotion, you should already be doing your desired job.
 The next step is to document your wins.
 Every Friday or at your 1:1s, deliver a report that includes weekly accomplishments, the goals for next week, unplanned asks, and what needs final approval.
 Your boss will get accustomed to knowing what to expect from you, be aware of your success, and micromanage less.
 They will also be more likely to delegate more responsibilities to you or ask you to lead a big project.

 In a senior role, you will be responsible for direct reports, overseeing contractors or freelancers, and building strategy for your organization.
 You will also need to present to clients, senior leadership, or other departments.
 Learning how to communicate is essential to getting a promotion.
 You need to go into meetings capable of speaking knowledgeably about the business.
 Presenting is also a part of daily life in marketing.
-The more comfortable you are communicating information, the more likely you are to get a digital marketing promotion.
+The more comfortable you communicate information, the more likely you will get a digital marketing promotion.

 How to do it: Read books, blogs, or watch videos on public speaking to improve your communication skills.
 Take a free course to prepare you for delivering effective presentations.
 Investing in your education now will enable you to be a better leader.

-Suppose you aren’t sure how to extract insights or track how many leads converted.
+Suppose you aren’t sure how to extract insights or track how many leads convert monthly.
 In that case, we suggest you find the right program to help you build the skills you need to use the right digital marketing tools.

 Now that you know where to start, it’s time to level up your marketing career.
-The first step to getting the digital marketing promotion is learning the digital marketing skills you don’t have.
+The first step to getting a digital marketing promotion is learning the digital marketing skills you don’t have.

 - build a strong marketing foundation